Dash0 Raises $110M Series B at $1B Valuation

 Resource equality uses a hierarchy of rules, evaluated in order of precedence:

 When two resources are matched by any rule, Dash0 merges them into a single coalesced resource.
-The resulting resource identifier is stored as the dash0.resource.id resource attribute.
+The system adds several attributes to track the equality process:

 SemConv-based Equalities

-Two resources are considered the same if any of the following attribute subsets match.
-Rules are listed in descending order of precedence.
+Two resources are considered the same if the attribute subsets specified by the same rule match.
+Rules are evaluated in descending order of precedence: the first matching rule determines the resource identity (dash0.resource.id).

 Kubernetes Workload Equality